pixee/docs/docs/configuring.md

   allow_llm_access: false
 ```

+### `codemods`

+Contains optional settings related to the codemod catalog Pixeebot uses to make changes to repositories.

 #### `catalog`

 A string value that determines the codemod catalog used for code improvements.
 The value can be set to `less`, `moderate`, or `more`.

 Example: